-Admission to all graduate programs offered in the College of Education is handled by the University of Georgia Graduate School.
-Their website contains detailed information on the application process, orientation, and many other useful links to guide you through the process of moving beyond the undergraduate level.
+The University of Georgia (UGA) Graduate School handles admission for all graduate programs at the university, including the College of Education.
+Their website contains general information on the application process, orientation, and many other useful links to guide you through the process of attending UGA at the graduate level.

-Your program may require additional materials to supplement your application.
-Examples may include interviews, a statement of purpose, a CV or resume, writing samples, etc. Contact the department to confirm information about unique requirements, deadlines, and staff that can help with the application process.
+Your department or program may require additional materials to complete your application package.
+For example, you may need to schedule an interview and/or submit additional documents, such as writing samples, a CV or resume, or a statement of purpose.
+Check your program's admissions information (Step 2, below) to confirm details about any unique requirements, instructions, and staff that can help with the application process.

 Applicants whose primary language is not English must submit official TOEFL or IELTS scores.
 Official scores are those sent directly to the Office of Graduate Admissions by Educational Testing Service (ETS).
 The scores may not be more than 2 years old.
 Applicants who have received degrees from accredited institutions in the United States or from institutions in countries where English is the primary language (e.g., the United Kingdom, Australia, New Zealand) usually are not required to submit TOEFL or IELTS scores.